 '''

-$ javac -cp servlet.jar:zxtm-servlet.jar MyServlet.java
+javac -cp servlet.jar:zxtm-servlet.jar MyServlet.java

 '''

-This will create a class file called MyServlet.class.
-It is assumed that you have copied servlet.jar and zxtm-servlet.jar to the directory you are compiling from (if not, you have to specify their paths as well).
+This creates a class file called "MyServlet.class".
+The above command assumes you have copied servlet.jar and zxtm-servlet.jar to the directory you are compiling from.
+If not, modify the command to specify the full path to each file.